-\ The TOL as of June 30, 2019 used in the roll forward was calculated using the discount rate as of the Prior Measurement Date.
-The Change Due to Experience is primarily due to claims experience, especially for Medicare eligible members.
-The Change Due to Change in Assumptions is primarily due to the change in the discount rate and the TRS experience study.
+^{} The TOL as of June 30, 2021 used in the roll forward was calculated using the discount rate as of the Prior Measurement Date.
+The Change Due to Experience is primarily due to new entrants entering the plan with more than one year of service and more retirements than anticipated over the one-year period, with many new retirees having more service than anticipated due to sick leave conversion.
+The Change in Assumptions was due to the change in the discount rate from 2.20% to 3.57%.